-There is no conflict of interest for a reviewer employed by a state agency unless the commissioner's job is specifically affected by the decision.
+There is no conflict of interest for a reviewer employed by a state agency unless the Commissioner's job is specifically affected by the decision.

-Guidelines to Ensure Impartial Review of Competitive Evaluation of Grant Applications
+Guidelines to Ensure Impartial Review of Grant Applications

 As reviewers review grant applications, it may be necessary to seek additional information to help in assessing the application.
 To ensure that each grant application is evaluated impartially, the following guidelines should govern each reviewer's review: